lightbend/fdp-sample-applications/README.md

 #### Mandatory Parameters
 - `KAFKA_BROKERS_LIST`: a comma-separated list of the kafka brokers to contact in the form `"<host1>:<port1>,<host2>:<port2>,..."`
-- `ZOOKEEPER_URL`: the URL to the zookeeper service

 #### Optional Parameters
 - `DATA_PUBLISH_INTERVAL` (default: `1 second`): The time delay between publishing data records.